myothiha/obsidian/VLLM/CLIP-Based/SigLIP2.md

 - Open-vocabulary segmentation aims to develop models that can segment any novel classes beyond a fixed training vocabulary.

 ## 4. Localization tasks

+### Referring Expressions
+- use frozen SigLIP2 on different RefCOCOO variants trained from scratch.
+- Only LocCa outperform SigLIP2 (author assume it's because SigLIP2 is multilingual while LocCa is English only)

+### Open-vocabulary detection
+- Use [[OWL-ViT]] approach to SigLIP and SigLIP2 models by using same data and optimizer configuration.
+- Benchmarks COCO, LVIS.
 -